KatieZeldaKat/openrct2-typescript-plugin-template/README.md

 # OpenRCT2 TypeScript Plugin Template

-A simple and minimal template for OpenRCT2 plugins using TypeScript based on [Basssiiie's OpenRCT2-Simple-Typescript-Template](https://github.com/Basssiiie/OpenRCT2-Simple-Typescript-Template) with a few changes to file content and structure.
+A simple template for OpenRCT2 plugins using TypeScript based on [Basssiiie's OpenRCT2-Simple-Typescript-Template](https://github.com/Basssiiie/OpenRCT2-Simple-Typescript-Template) with a few changes to file content and structure.
+It's primarily designed for my own personal use, but feel free to use it if you like the changes I have made.

 Also supports:
 - Automatic plugin reload in OpenRCT2 (hot reload)